-There are many reasons to want to extend this theory to positive characteristic---not least because one can use relationships between algebraic groups and their points over finite fields to say something about finite groups, for example in furtherance of the Aschbacher--Scott programme.
+There are many reasons to extend this theory to positive characteristic, not least because algebraic groups and their points over finite fields give information about finite groups, for instance in furtherance of the Aschbacher--Scott programme.
 Over several important monographs of Seitz \cite{MR888704,MR1048074}, Liebeck--Seitz \cite{MR2044850} and Testerman \cite{MR961210}, Dynkin's classification is extended to describe the maximal subgroups of simple algebraic groups over algebraically closed fields of positive characteristic.

 Unfortunately, there is no space to do anything else but state the main result in case when $G$ is exceptional.
 In the following, conditions such as $p \ge 13$ also include the case $p = 0$.
 Note that $\tilde{H}$ denotes a subgroup of type $H$ whose root groups are generated by short roots of $G$.

-\begin{theorem}[{\cite[Cor.~2]{MR2044850}}, {\cite[Thm.~1]{MR4375734}}] Let $G$ be a simple algebraic group of exceptional type in characteristic $p$ and let $M$ be maximal among connected subgroups of $G$.
+\begin{theorem}[{\cite[Corollary~2]{MR2044850}}, {\cite[Theorem.~1]{MR4375734}}] Let $G$ be a simple algebraic group of exceptional type in characteristic $p$ and let $M$ be maximal amongst connected subgroups of $G$.
 Then $M$ is either parabolic or is $G$-conjugate to precisely one subgroup $H$ in Table~\ref{tab:maximalexcep}, where each $H$ denotes one $G$-conjugacy class of subgroups. \end{theorem}